 So you want to call a REST Web Service from SAP, but you don't know how to go about it.
-Well in this situation you you first need to make sure it works outside of SAP.
-There are so many extra layers of complexity within an SAP landscape that getting it working outside of the SAP system actually speed up the implementation process.
+Well in this situation you first need to make sure it works outside of SAP and more importantly you know what your expecting it to do or what values it will return.
+There are so many extra layers of complexity within an SAP landscape that getting it working outside of the SAP system will actually speed up the implementation process.

 Rather than talk any more i will provide you with a URL of a REST service and tell you to google getpostman download it and try and get it working.
 Or you can follow the below very simple steps.